arangodb/arangodb/Documentation/UserManual/Arangosh.md

     });

 Please keep in mind that, if present, the `.arangosh.rc` file needs to contain valid JavaScript code.
-If you want any variables in the global scope to survive, you need to omit the `var` keyword for them.
+If you want any variables in the global scope to survive you need to omit the `var` keyword for them.
 Otherwise the variables will only be visible inside the script itself, but not outside.